PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Stark Remeny - RBC Capital Markets LLC

 Hey, guys.
 Thanks for taking my call and actually congrats on a good quarter.
 I actually just have one quick one and I do apologize for getting another on Firestone.
-But as you guys think about the LOE and G&A trajectory through 2017, how do you see – any specific impact as it relates to complying with the Governor's orders, and maybe just specifically as it relates to 2Q versus trending toward the (41:22) back half?
+But as you guys think about the LOE and G&A trajectory through 2017, how do you see, any specific impact as it relates to complying with the Governor's orders, and maybe just specifically as it relates to 2Q versus trending throughout the back half?

 Scott J. Reasoner - PDC Energy, Inc.

 This is Scott and I can answer that fairly briefly.
 Actually, we don't see a lot of impact on our LOE.
 It really comes down to – it's going to be a lot of hard work over the next two months for our teams.
 We may see a little bit of overtime, but it's really not going to influence the second quarter overall.
 And I really think we're set up with a good plan.
-And like I said, guys (41:45) are going to be executing around that over the next – and have already started that, but we'll be executing around that plan and should be – based on the Governor's directive, we need to be done with that in 60 days.
+And like I said, those guys are going to be executing around that over the next – and have already started that, but we'll be executing around that plan and should be – based on the Governor's directive, we need to be done with that in 60 days.
 So we feel like we can get that done.

 Stark Remeny - RBC Capital Markets LLC